CellMigrationLab/jupyterlab-hidecode/README.md

 1. Install the extension (instructions below) and restart JupyterLab.
 2. Tag any cells you would like hidden by default via **View → Cell Toolbar → Tags** and add the tag specified in the settings (`hide_input` by default).
 3. Use the notebook toolbar button (or press `Accel+Shift+H`) to toggle the currently active cell.
-4. Hit the “LabChronicle: Hide cells tagged for LabChronicle” command from the palette to apply the rule to the whole notebook on demand.
+4. Hit the “JupyterLab Hide Code: Hide cells tagged for JupyterLab Hide Code” command from the palette to apply the rule to the whole notebook on demand.
-5. Tweak defaults under **Settings → Advanced Settings Editor → LabChronicle Hide Code**.
+5. Tweak defaults under **Settings → Advanced Settings Editor → JupyterLab Hide Code**.

 ## Requirements